 Fig2: Poppy/opium(Papaversomniferum) with mature fruit, seed left, flower and leaves

 Opium is a name derived from the Greek word meaning juice.
 The brownish residue is left after poppy juice is dehydrated known as opium.
 Crude opium has been utilized for various purpose science ancient times.
 Opium is one of the oldest narcoticdrugs to be discovered by human [2].
 Its use found in limestone caves in Spain from about 55,000 years agoto relieve pain.
 Laudanum, or opium tincture (a mixture of opium and alcohol), has been used as an analgesic since the 1600s.
 Sir Christopher Wren, an eminent Englishman of arts and letters, was the first to inject opium into a living organism with a hollow feather quill in 1659.
-A German chemist Sertürner extracted morphine from opium in 1805.
-Initially it called morphinesomniferum” (after the Latin botanical name Papaversomniferum the poppy that brings sleep), the name was altered to morphine in honour of Morpheus, the Greek god of dreams.Opium and its derivatives have often been a hot issue on the international level.
+A German chemist Sertürner, extracted morphine from opium in 1805.
+Initially it called morphinesomniferum” (after the Latin botanical name Papaver somniferum the poppy that brings sleep), the name was altered to morphine in honor of Morpheus, the Greek god of dreams.Opium and its derivatives have often been a hot issue on the international level.
 In 1800s, in response to the Western importation of opium into China, Wars had been fought between China and the Western powers.
 The opium houses of 19th century China illustrated the frightening societal consequences of large-scale drug abuse as the same was freely available for sale and consumption.
-As a result of recognition of these issues in United States, the Harrison Narcotics Tax Act of 1914 was criminalized drug possession.
+As a result of recognition of these issues in the United States, the Harrison Narcotics Tax Act of 1914 was criminalized drug possession.
 The Harrison Narcotics Act of 1914 taxed and regulated narcotics sales and made it illegal to give maintenance dosages to addicts who made no effort to rehabilitate, leading to the arrest of certain doctors and the closure of maintenance treatment clinics [3].

 Several regulations have been passed since then to govern imports, availability and treatment and usage.
 Opium and its constituent chemicals are classified as Schedule II drug, whereas heroin is classified as a Schedule I drug.
 Opium poppy for legal pharmaceutical applications cannot be grown without government permission in a number of nations.Only small amount opium is produced in the United States.
 The number of countries like India, Turkey, Spain, France, Poland, Hungary, and Australia can legally import crude opium from the United States. .
-India is the world's largest opium importer into licenced pharmaceutical markets.
+India is the world's largest opium importer into licensed pharmaceutical markets.
 It is unfortunate that the opium is still grown in large quantities across the world for the manufacture of the morphine or heroin.
 It is also used in the extraction of the opium gum which when crudely refined is smoked (e.g. “brown sugar”).
 The United States of America has made it illegal to cultivate the opium poppies (P. somniferum) whereas Saudi Arabia and Singapore have banned the sale of the opium poppies (P. somniferum).

 Alkaloids found in Opium: